About the Adirondack Semester

 Students accepted in this program will learn from Clarkson faculty, all of whom are distinguished scholars who have worked in the Adirondacks.
 Students will be in session with Adirondack Park leaders, policy makers, residents and business owners and learn from peers in mentored team projects.
 Focus is on the Adirondack Park’s social and natural sciences: its expansive wilderness, residents, governing agencies, economics, organizations and businesses that shape policies and commerce.

 Our Adirondack Center for Education and Sustainability in Saranac Lake is comprised of two houses and a separate classroom.
-On site as well is our teacher/resident assistant to support and supervise students.
+On site as well is a Resident Advisor/student that oversees housing and supports faculty on site.
 Students can attend a fall or spring semester that begins with a 3 week "Sense of Place" course, followed by two- 6 week blocks that run 2 courses concurrently.
 The final week of the semester students present on their Integrated Research Project back on Clarkson’s campus.

 Live a semester as a resident explorer, entrepreneur, environmental scientist, poet and policy advocate of the Adirondack Park, one of the largest protected landscapes in North America.
 Become absorbed and committed, and think bigger and work harder than you ever have to create intelligent solutions in a six-million acre laboratory for wildlife, small town communities, and recreation enthusiasts alike.